ajh1143/Decision_Tree_Classifier/README.md

 Supervised learning is an approach for engineering predictive models from **known** labeled data, meaning the dataset already contains the targets appropriately classed.
 Our goal is to allow the algorithm to build a model from this known data, to predict future labels (outputs), based on our features (inputs) when introduced to a novel dataset.

 ## Classification Example Problems
-1)Identifying fake profiles.
+1) Identifying fake profiles.

-2)Classifying a species.
+2) Classifying a species.

-3)Predicting what sport someone plays.
+3) Predicting what sport someone plays.

 ## Classification Tree - Overview